ml58158/SCCM-Client-Dynamic-Provisioning/README.md

 ### Post-Process Clean ###

-In order to keep the SCCM Collection updated,
-I created a scheduled task that runs the Remove From Collection Script and removes all machines from the collection.
+Once the task sequence runs, a clean script is triggered that removes any scheduled tasks, left-over files, etc that was used during the provisioning process.

 ### References ###